-43. Children Rehabilitative Services (CRS).
+- 36. Children Rehabilitative Services (CRS).
 Most AHCCCS members with a qualifying CRS condition receive integrated care for physical, behavioral, and CRS conditions through an ACC plan.
 Children in foster care with a qualifying CRS condition receive treatment for CRS and physical health care conditions through the CMDP and treatment for behavioral conditions through a RBHA.
-ALTCS/DD members with a qualifying CRS condition receive treatment for CRS and behavioral health conditions through the CRS Contractor, treatment for physical conditions through a MCO subcontracted with the DES/DDD, and long-term services and support through DES/DDD.

-- 44. Regional Behavioral Health Authorities (RBHAs).
+ALTCS/DD members with a qualifying CRS condition receive treatment for CRS and behavioral health conditions through the CRS Contractor, treatment for physical conditions through a MCO subcontracted with the DES/DDD, and long-term services and support through DES/DDD. - 37.
+Regional Behavioral Health Authorities (RBHAs).
 Individuals who are AACP members and who are diagnosed with a serious mental illness will receive their acute care services and behavioral health services through separate MCOs called RBHAs.
 RBHAs serve as subcontractors of AHCCCS.
 RBHAs also serve children in foster care and ALTCS/DES/DDD members.
-All other AACP members will receive their behavioral health services through the RBHA. - 45.
-American Indians/Alaska Natives (AI/AN).
-Medicaid-eligible AI/AN may opt to receive Medicaid benefits through managed care or through Medicaid fee-for-service.
-AI/AN members electing to receive benefits through fee-for-service are otherwise included in the demonstration and, as discussed in STC 33, all members of federally recognized tribes are exempt from the AW requirements. - 46.
+All other AACP members will receive their behavioral health services through the RBHA.

+- 38. American Indians/Alaska Natives (AI/AN).
+Medicaid-eligible AI/AN may opt to receive Medicaid benefits through managed care or through Medicaid fee-forservice.
+AI/AN members electing to receive benefits through fee-for-service are otherwise included in the demonstration. - 39.
 Contracts.
 All contracts and modifications of existing contracts between the state and MCOs must be prior approved by CMS.
 The state will provide CMS with a minimum of 45 days to review changes.

-IX.GENERAL REPORTING REQUIREMENTS
+VIII.
+GENERAL REPORTING REQUIREMENTS

-47. Deferral for Failure to Submit Timely Demonstration Deliverables.
+40. Deferral for Failure to Submit Timely Demonstration Deliverables.
 CMS may issue deferrals in accordance with 42 CFR part 430 subpart C, in the amount of \$5,000,000 per deliverable (federal share) when items required by these STCs (e.g., required data elements, analyses, reports, design documents, presentations, and other items specified in these STCs (hereafter singularly or collectively referred to as "deliverable(s)")) are not submitted timely to CMS or are found to be inconsistent with the requirements approved by CMS.
 A deferral shall not exceed the value of the federal amount for the demonstration.
 The state does not relinquish its rights provided under 42 CFR part 430 subpart C to challenge any CMS finding that the state materially failed to comply with the terms of this agreement.